Find Trade Skills Schools

 • Collect court fees or fines and record amounts collected.

-What a Court Clerk Should Know
+Qualities of a Court Clerk

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.